What Caused My Motorcycle Accident?

 Attorney Mike Christensen Finds Answers - And Holds Careless Drivers Accountable

 There are many causes of motorcycle accidents.
-Columbus, OH Attorney Mike Christensen has handled motorcycle accident cases for 15 years.
+Columbus, OH Attorney Mike Christensen has handled motorcycle accident cases for many years.
 He knows that most motorcyclists are responsible and follow the rules of the road.
 Too often, the cause of a motorcycle accident involves the actions of other drivers.

 Motorcyclists know that they need to be extra careful when riding.
 They need to be more alert, as other drivers may not see them.
 They need to take extra precautions when road conditions are not good due to weather or construction.
 But an irresponsible car or truck driver can change their lives in an instant.
 Drivers who hit motorcycles commonly do so because they are:

 Many times, these drivers will deny doing anything wrong.
 And the insurance company is happy to take their side.
 If you've been injured in a motorcycle accident due to an irresponsible driver, you need an experienced attorney to fight for your rights.
 Contact us so we can get started on your case.

 Absolutely.
 Driver distraction and inattention is a common cause of motorcycle accidents.
 Too many drivers pay attention to things other than the road.
 They may be texting, talking on the phone, eating, changing the radio station or just daydreaming.

 This takes their attention away from the traffic and road conditions.
 They don't see the motorcyclist signaling to enter the lane.
 Or they change lanes without looking to see if a motorcycle is traveling in it.

 They don't even have to be driving to cause a crash.
 Many accidents occur when a motorist in a parked car opens the door suddenly into oncoming traffic, and into the path of a motorcyclist.